Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 Markets and Demand

 Earnings can fluctuate based on the demand for metals and electronic components.
-Some months, gold prices soar, while at other times, copper is in demand.
-Keep an eye on market trends to get the most bang for your buck.
+Some months, gold prices soar, while copper is in demand at other times.
+Monitor market trends to get the most bang for your buck.

 Protect Yourself When Selling Online